-In today’s post we are going to talk about scenario planning, the last technical input that went into the visioning workshop as part of the Corporate Strategy & Transformation study.
+In today’s post we are going to talk about scenario planning, the last technical input that went into the visioning workshop /strategy workshop as part of the Corporate Strategy & Transformation study.

 We will discuss what is scenario planning, some reasons why the scenario planning tool is insufficient to make decisions and steps in scenario planning.
 We will also offer an example of how to use this tool in visioning workshops with clients.

 Before we discuss how to conduct scenario planning let’s look at what is scenario planning.

 So what is scenario planning?
 Scenario planning is a planning tool used to make flexible long-term plans to deal with major, uncertain shifts in the organization’s environment.

 It is also a tool that allows companies to develop a resilient strategy or test the flexibility of the existing company strategy against various possible future alternatives.